©2023 STRUCTURAL ENGINEERS FOUNDATION OF WASHINGTON | A 501(c)(3) ORGANIZATION

 Robert Sinn, P.E., S.E, is a Principal at Thornton Tomasetti in Chicago, with more than 30 years of experience in medium- to large-scale projects, ranging from long-span structures to high-rise buildings.
 He was named to Structural Engineering & Design magazine’s Power List in 2011.
 Bob actively shares his knowledge through lectures and numerous publications detailing innovations in building materials, structural engineering and system design.
 His writing has been recognized by trade associations including the American Society of Civil Engineers, the National Council of Structural Engineers Associations and The Institution of Structural Engineers in the United Kingdom.

-THANK YOU to the firms and individuals who have already so generously pledged support to SEFW!
+THANK YOU to the firms and individuals who generously pledged support to SEFW!

 Cary Kopczynski & Company

 Lease Crutcher Lewis